 SSL certificates cannot guarantee your safety

 In 2014, Dropbox users received invitation to open a shared document on Dropbox through a link pasted in the email.
-The URL then redirected the user to a fake Dropbox login which was hosted on Dropbox itself.
-Thus, the page appeared to be served over SSL and had a green padlock icon in the address bar.
+The URL redirected the user to a fake Dropbox login hosted on Dropbox.
+This showed the page as served over SSL, allowing the address bar to display a green padlock icon.

-In May 2017, Google Docs got hit by phishing attacks.
-What happened was the criminals sent out emails that appeared in your inbox from a trusted, well known email address.
-Once the recipients clicked the button “Open in Google Docs,” they would be taken to a legitimate Google sign-in page.
+In 2017, Google Docs fell victim to phishing attacks.
+Criminals sent emails to user inboxes from a well known and trusted email address.
+Recipients could click the button “Open in Google Docs,” taking them to a legitimate Google sign-in page.
 However, if they proceeded, they unknowingly granted the phishers permission to access their contact lists and emails.

 Sender’s email address can be spoofed